aaronbloomfield/ccc/hws/btcparser/index.md

 Your program will take in a file that contains one or more blocks from the Bitcoin blockchain; these blocks are in binary format.
 Your program must read these blocks in, check the blockchain for a set of possible errors, and then output the result in JSON format.

-Your program will provide exactly one line of output to the standard output: either "no errors X blocks" (case sensitive!) or the specific error and block number ("error 5 block 17") -- we describe the error numbers below.
+Your program will provide exactly one line of output to the standard output: either `no errors X blocks` (case sensitive! and always pluralize "blocks") or the specific error and block number (`error 5 block 17`) -- we describe the error numbers below.
 In the case of multiple errors, your program should report then terminate on the first discovered error.
 In addition, it will create a JSON file if there were no errors -- if the input file name was blk00000.blk, then it will create a JSON file named blk00000.blk.json.
 If there are errors, it is fine to create the JSON file or not -- it will not be checked.
 The format of this file is described below.

-The Bitcoin block format that is being parsed for this assignment is the initial format of the blockchain -- specifically before any BIPs were proposed and enacted.
+The Bitcoin block format that is being parsed for this assignment is the initial format of the blockchain -- specifically before any [BIPs](https://github.com/bitcoin/bips) were proposed and enacted.
 Thus, the blocks will not contain fields such as the height number.
 Furthermore, the blocks use regular Merkle Trees and not Fast Merkle Trees (which were proposed later).

 You will need to be familiar with the [Bitcoin slide set](../../slides/bitcoin.html#/), specifically the first four sections: on [Merkle trees](../../slides/bitcoin.html#/merkle), [data types used](../../slides/bitcoin.html#/datatypes), [Bitcoin concepts and terminology](../../slides/bitcoin.html#/concepts), and the [blockchain description](../../slides/bitcoin.html#/blockchain).